edX Online

 Executive MBA vs. MBA

-By: Shelby Campbell, Edited by: Valerie Black
+By: Shelby Campbell and Amanda Phagan, Edited by: Valerie Black

-Published: January 10, 2025
+Published: September 11, 2025

 Many business professionals choose to pursue a master of business administration (MBA) to advance their careers.
 But if you're 10–12 years into your career, you may wonder whether an MBA or an executive MBA (EMBA) degree will best advance your career into management, director, or C-suite roles.

 While both degree programs teach valuable skills, an executive MBA program delves deeper into international business, management, and strategy.
-In this guide, we explain the difference between an MBA and executive MBA to help you determine which best suits your career goals.
+In this guide, we explain the difference between an MBA and an executive MBA to help you determine which best suits your career goals.

 What is an executive MBA?